SharePoint/sp-dev-docs/docs/declarative-customization/site-design-json-schema.md

 - `name`: The name of the view.
 - `viewFields`: An array of the internal names of the fields in your view.
 - `query`: A CAML query string that contains the `where` clause for the view's query.
-See [CAML schemas] (https://docs.microsoft.com/sharepoint/dev/schema/collaborative-application-markup-language-caml-schemas).
+See [CAML schemas](/sharepoint/dev/schema/collaborative-application-markup-language-caml-schemas).
 - `rowLimit`: The row limit of the view.
 - `isPaged`: Specifies whether the view is paged.
 - `makeDefault`: If **True**, the view will be made the default for the list; otherwise, **False**.